Yoshiki: Under the Sky: Production

 Yoshiki recorded live performances in Los Angeles with St. Vincent, Nicole Scherzinger, Lindsey Stirling, and The Chainsmokers.
 In addition, Yoshiki recorded interviews and performances from his studio in Hollywood and mixed in remote performances by the film's other musicians from their home countries.

 Release

 Theatrical

 Yoshiki: Under the Sky premiered at Toho Cinemas Roppongi Hills on September 5, 2023.
 The film then premiered internationally in New York on September 7 (AMC Empire 25 Times Square), in London on September 11 (Odeon Covent Garden), and Los Angeles on September 14 (TCL Chinese 6 Hollywood).

 The film was distributed in over 100 theaters in Japan and received limited theatrical release in the United States, England, France, and Germany.

 Home Video

 Yoshiki: Under the Sky was released in the U.S. on DVD, Blu-ray, and on-demand digital video by Magnolia Home Entertainment on November 19, 2024.

-The film began streaming on Amazon Prime Video on February 20, 2025.
+The film began streaming on Amazon Prime Video in the U.S. and Japan on February 20, 2025.
+On December 8, 2025, the film received an expanded global digital release via Prime Video and Apple TV in United Kingdom, Canada, New Zealand, Germany, France, Italy, Norway, Denmark, Switzerland, Romania, Hungary, and Czechia.